osmiumsilver/ScoopUpdateWrapper/README.md

    Invoke-ScoopUpdater
    ```

-   Or invoke the function with params:
+   or invoke the function with params:
    ```powershell
    Invoke-ScoopUpdater -SkipScoopUpdate -Verbose
    ```